timm/2ez/docs/profile.md

     import pstats
     cProfile.run('smo(data(csv(the.file)))','/tmp/out1')
     p = pstats.Stats('/tmp/out1')
-    p.sort_stats('time').print_stats(20)
+    p.sort_stats('time').print_stats(20) # show the top 20, sorted by time
 ```

+> [!WARNING]
-We made the mistake of running the profile on the 53,000 problem.
+We made the mistake of running the profile on the 53,662 problem.
 Profiling adds a lot of overhead to the execution.
-So that  31 seconds becoame 88 seconds (the lesson here is that maybe we should only profile smaller problems).
+So that  31 seconds became
+88 seconds (the lesson here is that maybe we should only profile smaller problems).

 Here's what it printed.
 Note that 47 million times we call the like4num function:
 ```